Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 What are featured snippets?

-Most of the times, these featured snippets help searchers get the required answers to their questions right away.
-Featured snippets are also known as answer boxes for the very same reason.
+Most of the times, they help searchers get the required answers to their questions right away.
+They are also known as answer boxes for the very same reason.
 They answer users questions (without spending more time on search).

-According to Ahrefs, 12.29 percent of search queries have featured snippets in the search results.
-Only 30.9 percent of featured snippets rank at the very top placement in the organic results.
-99.58 percent of the featured snippets are already in the top 10 positions in Google.
+According to Ahrefs, 12.29 percent of search queries have snippets in the search results.
+Only 30.9 percent of snippets rank at the very top placement in the organic results.
+99.58 percent of the snippets are already in the top 10 positions in Google.

-In a nutshell, featured snippets are a format which is supposed to provide users with a highly relevant and direct answer to the users’ questions on the search results.
+In a nutshell, they are a format which is supposed to provide users with a highly relevant and direct answer to the users’ questions on the search results.

-Here’s another interesting finding from Ahrefs case study on featured snippets.
+Here’s another interesting finding from Ahrefs case study on them.

 That means, nearly 26% of all clicks will be generated to #1 ranking page with a featured snippet.

-Enough said about the importance of featured snippets but how do you actually get them?
+Enough said about the importance of these snippets but how do you actually get them?

-So what are the benefits of getting Google’s featured snippets for your blog?
+So what are the benefits of getting Google’s them for your blog?
 Let’s talk about them now.

-- Google featured snippets can increase your website search traffic.
+- They can increase your website search traffic.
 According to a recent case study done by Search Engine Land, they clearly can help a website’s rankings to go higher in search results.

 - Your target audience get direct answers to their queries.
 Think about it for a second.
 How awesome it would be if they get a relevant, high quality and direct answer without going through a lot of links on the Internet?

-The Ultimate Hack to Get Featured Snippets Easily: Use SEMrush
+The Ultimate Hack to Get Featured Search Snippets Easily: Use SEMrush

-One of the most effective ways to get featured snippets is to use an SEO tool like SEMrush which gives you complete data of your website’s featured snippets.
+One of the most effective ways to get featured search snippets is to use an SEO tool like SEMrush which gives you complete data of your website’s snippets.

 It looks something like this;